 I’ve found that choosing the heirloom varieties can be a safer bet.
 They have been bred for taste but not color, size, and ability to withstand shipping.
 So with a great batch of tomatoes in hand, I decided to make a dish that highlights the best this ingredient has to offer… bruschetta!
 My version has some scallions and garlic, a dash of balsamic vinegar for brightness and lots of fresh basil for taste.
 Enjoy!

-How do you make tomato bruschetta?
+How to make tomato bruschetta

 - Set oven to broil.
 Remove stem and woody centers then give your tomatoes a rough dice.

 - Thinly slice enough shallot to yield 2 tablespoons.

 - The best way to prepare the basil for this recipe is a simple chiffonade.
 Stack the leaves, roll, and slice thinly.
 Now you have beautiful ribbons of fresh basil!
 Repeat until you have about 1/2 a cup.